astorDev/nist/observe/elastic/docs/docker-advanced.md

 ## Indexing the logs right

-There's a few unsatisfying things about current log.
-First of all, logs from all containers end up in a single elasticsearch "index" - which is roughly analogous to a table in relational database.
-This prevents us from using index pattern for really anything useful.
+There are a few unsatisfying things about the current log.
+First of all, logs from all containers end up in a single elasticsearch "index" - which is roughly analogous to a table in a relational database.
+This prevents us from using an index pattern for really anything useful.
 Let's fix this!
 Here are some ideas of what we may want to know from the index names:

 - **Service that produced the log**.
 So that we can see logs produced by a particular service. `container.name` seems to suit the purpose the best.
-It does append instance index, but we just need to keep that in mind when creating an index pattern.
+It does append an instance index (`-1`), but we just need to keep that in mind when creating an index pattern.
 - **Type/Family of service that produced the log**.
 Let's say we have a few services that produce similar logs e.g. HTTP API services.
-If we want to get holistic view on their performance we would need to be able to filter them by some common index pattern.
+If we want to get a holistic view of their performance we would need to be able to filter them by some common index pattern.
 We can use docker labels to identify such services.
 Let's call the label `family`
-- **Date when the logs was produced**.
+- **Date when the logs were produced**.
 Logs take a lot of space and after some time are likely to become obsolete.
-Providing the date in index names will significantly simplify an index lifecycle management, including deleting old indexes.
+Providing dates in index names will significantly simplify index lifecycle management, including deleting old indexes.

 Fortunately, filebeat allows versatile dynamic configuration of index names based on the log fields with patterns, like `%{[field-name]}`.
-And there is also a special pattern for current date: `%{+yyyy.MM.dd}`.
+And there is also a special pattern for the current date: `%{+yyyy.MM.dd}`.
 Here's the index template with parts we just discussed:

 ```
 docker-logs-%{[container.labels.family]}-%{[container.name]}-%{+yyyy.MM.dd}
 ```

 However, you may notice that our logs don't have a field `container.labels.family`.
 Therefore the template will "fail" for the logs we have.
 How do we fix that?
 Well, the way `indices` work is by trying to apply `index`es one by one.
 So we can easily provide a fallback template.
-This what the resulting configuration will look like:
+This is what the resulting configuration will look like:

 ```yaml
 output.elasticsearch: